ludovicm67/speedlogs-viewer/README.md

   - `path_to_logfile`, wich indicates the path of the log file *(default value is `/var/log/ludovicm67_speedlogs.json`)*

-  - `max_items`, indicates the maximum number of items to display *(default value is `3000`)*
+  - `max_items`, indicates the maximum number of items to display.
+    If it is set to `0`, it will display all possible items.
+    *(default value is `3000`)*

 ## How to run it?